Strilanc/Strilanc.github.io/_posts/2016-04-06-copying-a-quantum-brain-retry.md

 First, I had Alice constantly generate entropy that can't be predicted by Eve.
 That's done by constantly putting the first qubit into the state $\ket{0} + \ket{1}$ and measuring it.
 Also, Alice mixes in some extra entropy she generated herself.
-Second, I made the second qubit only affect measurements indirectly via its effects on the third qubit.
+Second, I made the second qubit only affect measurements indirectly via its effects on the third qubit (which itself only indirectly affects the fourth qubit).

 Here's the actual Alice code I used: